kip218/kip218/README.md

 # 👋 Hi, I’m Kang In!

-I like building cool things and learning new things.
+I like building cool stuff and learning new things.

 My [personal website](https://kangin.me)!